-The accepted programme is key in agreeing the true state of play at any one point in time.
-The regularly submitted programmes will include contractors progress, their planned sequence of activities, as well as the effect that compensation events have at the time that they occur.
-The maximum period between programme submissions that employers request on most NEC contracts is four weeks, which means that at least every four weeks the intent of the parties is to agree the true state of play at that point in time.
+The Accepted Programme is key in agreeing the true state of play at any one point in time for that project.
+The regularly submitted programmes will include Contractor’s progress, their planned sequence of activities, as well as the effect that compensation events have at the time that they occur.
+The maximum period between programme submissions that Client states within contract data for most project would be every four weeks (or monthly), i.e. every four weeks or month the intent of the Parties is to agree the true state of play of the programmes works at that point in time.

-Whilst the acceptance of a programme does not change the Contractors responsibility to provide the works, it is the point at which to the best of both parties knowledge the Contractor has a realistic, practicable and fully inclusive programme.
-There are several reasons which a project manager has not to accept a programme, so by default an accepted programme should confirm that it is fully compliant to the numerous requirements under clause 31.2, as well as being realistic, practicable, showing the information the contract requires and complying with the works information.
-Once accepted, this will then represent the programme that the parties measure future progress and change against.
+Whilst the acceptance of a programme does not change the Contractors responsibility to provide the works, it is the point at which to the best of both Parties knowledge, the Contractor has a realistic and practicable programme.
+There are several reasons under clause 31.3 for which a Project Manager can choose not to accept a programme.
+On the other-hand, a programme acceptance should confirm that it is believed to be fully compliant to the numerous requirements under clause 31.2, as well as being realistic, practicable, showing the information the contract requires and complying with the Scope.
+Once accepted, this will then represent the programme that the Parties measure future progress and change against.

-The accepted programme should allow the accurate and least subjective true assessment of compensation events.
-The intent is to agree the time and cost effect (if any) of each event now, not later in the day when you can use hindsight and subjectivity.
-This should also decrease the resources required by both parties at the end of the project to try to ascertain the final account figure for the contractor, which for previous contracts has been very time consuming process for both parties.
+The Accepted Programme should allow the accurate and least subjective true assessment of compensation events.
+The intent is to agree the time and cost effect (if any) of each event now, not later in the day which would require hindsight and subjectivity.
+This should also decrease the resources required by both Parties at the end of the project to try to ascertain the final account figure for the Contractor, which under previous forms of industry contracts have been very time consuming and a subjective process for both Parties.

 Under clause 31.3 the Project Manager has to accept or not accept a programme within two weeks of submission.
-This has to be notified separately to the Contractor (clause 13.7) and give reasons why if the response is non-acceptance.
-The four reasons under the contract are (together with some examples of reasons that would be valid not to accept):
+This response has to be notified separately to the Contractor (clause 13.7) and reasons why if the response is non-acceptance in sufficient detail to allow the Contactor to correct the submission.
+The four reasons under the contract are as follows (together with some examples of reasons that would be valid not to accept):

 - It does not represent the Contractors plans realistically, e.g. programme shows Contractor doing works that have already been completed, a programme duration relies on eight operatives to achieve the output required of which the Contractor has only two operatives working on that activity, sequence shown on the programme is not how they are actually doing the work at the point in time that the programme was issued.

-- It does not comply with the works information, e.g. it does not show the full work scope of the project, something specifically required within the Works information has not been complied with.
+- It does not comply with the Scope, e.g. it does not show the full work scope of the project, something specifically required within the Scope has not been complied with such as requirement for cost loaded or resource loaded programme.

 If the Project Manager chooses not accept for any other reason, then by default that would be a compensation event under 60.1(9).